 Colour Choices : Terrapotta and Dabbling Duck

-Once the walls shade-shifted to dark grey instead of earth toned or white, with the pine ceiling absorbing even more light, a whole new slant was needed for the kitchen cabinetry.
-What was required was a lift, a punch of colour, a surprise, if you like, and what’s more punchy than a vibrant, sunset inspired hue.
-Warming up the room and creating a vivid contrast to the blockwork, this Terrapotta shade by Victory Colours was used as inspiration for the painting of sprayable kitchen doors and end panels.
+Once the walls shade-shifted to dark grey instead of earth toned, with the pine ceiling absorbing even more light, a whole new slant was needed for the kitchen cabinetry.
+What was required was a lift, a punch of colour, a surprise if you like, and what’s more punchy than a vibrant, sunset inspired hue.
+Warming up the room and creating a vivid contrast to the blockwork, the Terrapotta shade by Victory Colours was used as inspiration for the painting of sprayable kitchen doors and end panels.
 It’s becoming increasingly common for clients to want to add their own stamp to kitchens instead of buying ‘the same’ colour as other customers, with many ranges now being paintable, or sprayable for a smooth, more perfect finish.
 You can do this yourself or there are specialist companies who can do it for you.

 Victory are quite a new company so don’t (yet) do a tough eggshell or paint which can have a hardener added making it suitable for spraying kitchen doors, so we had the spray shop copy their Terrapotta, hence me saying it was used as inspiration.
 They sell lovely wall paint and regular water based eggshell for interior woodwork though (not an ad, just a share!).